Skip to content

 Out-of-Network Benefits

 If your health insurance plan is not in-network with Cerebral, you may still be able to use your insurance to help cover the cost of services.
-After you pay upfront, Cerebral can provide you with a superbill that you will submit to your insurance company if you have out-of-network benefits.
-Once your claim is processed, your insurance company may reimburse you for some or all of the costs.
+After you pay upfront, Cerebral can provide a superbill.
+Once you send that to your insurance provider and your claim is processed, they may reimburse you for some or all of the costs of treatment.
 Cerebral also accepts FSA and HSA for mental health services.

-Positive reviews from the Apple App Store about Cerebral indicate that many users appreciated Cerebral’s flexibility and consistency.
-Users noted that they received good-quality care through Cerebral and appreciated that convenience for rescheduling and changing sessions.
+Positive reviews from the Apple App Store about Cerebral mention appreciation for Cerebral’s flexibility and consistency.
+Users noted that they received good-quality care through Cerebral and appreciated the convenience of rescheduling and changing sessions through the app.

 Negative reviews from the Apple App Store about Cerebral indicate that some users feel a sense of betrayal about Cerebral’s history of selling protected user data.
-Others noted problems with customer service and unreliable service with some prescribers.
+Others noted problems with customer service and issues getting their prescriptions filled.
+One reviewer noted that they loved the process of getting care, but that their therapists (they tried multiple) always felt really rushed and would end sessions early.

 Read More

 Positive reviews from the Google Play Store indicated that some users felt that Cerebral was worth the cost and that they saw many improvements to their mental health.
-Others mentioned that the service has been consistent and reliable for them.
+Others mentioned that the service has been consistent and reliable for them, and that they found providers they loved on the platform.

 Negative reviews from the Google Play Store indicated that many users felt as though Cerebral forced them to change providers very frequently.
 Several recent reviews indicate that staff turnover seems high and care can be inconsistent because of this.
-Other reviewers noted frustration and concern about the Cerebral data-sharing incident.
+Other reviewers noted frustration and concern about the Cerebral data-sharing incident, plus several report issues with their insurance copays being much higher than what they were initially quoted.
+One reviewer mentioned that their account got deactivated when they were late on a payment.

 Read More

-Positive reviews from Trustpilot about Cerebral indicate that many users feel as though Cerebral is a highly valuable and convenient tool for receiving mental healthcare.
-Many users noted that Cerebral has improved considerably over the past couple of years.
+Positive reviews from Trustpilot highlight that Cerebral is a highly valuable and convenient tool for receiving mental healthcare.
+Many users noted that Cerebral has improved considerably over the past couple of years, and many reviews mention individual providers by name, stating how much they’ve been helped.

-Negative reviews from Trustpilot about Cerebral indicate that several users feel that Cerebral’s cost is too high for the service that is offered.
-Other negative reviews indicated isolated problems with customer service and individual providers.
+Negative reviews from Trustpilot often revolve around Cerebral’s cost feeling too high for the services offered.
+Other negative reviews indicate isolated problems with customer service and individual providers, along with a few mentioning billing issues.

 Read More

-Positive reviews from BBB about Cerebral include users praising their staff’s exceptional service.
+Positive reviews from BBB include users praising Cerebral’s staff for exceptional service.
 According to one user, her provider was truly helpful in getting her through “crisis mode,” and she described her experience as efficient, empathic, sincere, and non-judgmental.

-Negative reviews from BBB about Cerebral include unwanted charges made on some users’ accounts.
-Users expressed their frustration about continuously being charged for a monthly subscription even though they requested their membership to be canceled.
+Negative reviews from BBB include unwanted charges made on some users’ accounts, along with faulty cost estimates and high insurance copays.
+Some users expressed their frustration about continuously being charged for a monthly subscription even though they requested their membership to be canceled.

 Read More